 What’s all this mean?
 Harley Quinn, along with a bunch of C-list characters of the DC Animated Universe are featured in an interesting storyline, characters whom I haven’t seen showcased in every other TV show or movie, which was refreshing.

-Oddly, the more-established characters take a backseat to the newbies and feature several out-of-character moments, including The Joker screaming “I’m here, bitches,” which seemed forced, even for him.
+Oddly, the more-established characters take a backseat to the newbies, featuring several out-of-character moments, including The Joker screaming, “I’m here, bitches,” which seemed forced, even for him.
 With violence, nudity, sex and cursing galore, how this movie could be remotely rated PG-13 is beyond me.

 The animation was great, borrowing the movie’s look from past animated movies and the video game series.
 Speaking of games, the setting for this movie takes place within the Batman: Arkham video game universe, which explains why some of the action scenes heavily borrow from the Rocksteady video game franchise.